anthony-aylward/anthony-aylward.github.io/index.md

 ### Biology

+- Basic experience in an experimental lab setting, including maintaining equipment such as freezers, pH meters, etc.

 - Deep domain knowledge of statistical genetics, functional genomics, and molecular biology topics, especially as they relate to Type 1 and Type 2 diabetes (see Publications).
 I routinely generate data-driven hypotheses for